pdfarranger/pdfarranger/TESTING.md

-This file aims at listing all GUI operation one should do to test the whole pdfarranger source code.
+This file aims at listing all GUI operation one should do to test the whole PDF Arranger source code.
 Those tests must currently be done manually.
 May one day, they'll be done with [Dogtail](https://gitlab.com/dogtail/dogtail) or another GUI testing framework.